islamkamalx1/VideoReaquest-SPA-pure-js/README.md

    - [X] Sorting options `new first` the default one, and `top voted first`.
    - [X] Search box to search for video requests.
    - [X] Client-side validation for the fields with * as required and for the email field, topic title should be max 100 length.
-   - [ ] Add signup/login form with email.
+   - [X] Add signUp/login form with email.
    - [ ] Make votes unique so no one could cheat, using unique user, enhance the voting experience.
    - [ ] Make a super user capabilities, delete, add resolution video, and change status. all are only visible to him.
    - [ ] Add style to the super user capabilities and make filter by request statuses (`NEW`, `PLANNED`, `DONE`).